I focus on topics like life lessons, kitchen craft, finances, writing, and creativity.

 Once you have graduated high school, life hits hard.
 A lot of people don't have the option to stay living with their family for long after turning eighteen, and those that do maybe don't want to and would rather enjoy their freedoms!
 There are a few lessons I wish I had learned during this stage of life, so hopefully, this helps you out some.

-When you graduate and are looking for an apartment, consider a few different topics.
+When you graduate and are looking for an apartment, consider a few different questions.

-- How much do you own/do you need space for?
+- How much do you want own/do you need space for?

 - Do you have any monthly bills already? (cell phone, insurance, etc)